Ferro Rods

 • 5.
 Once the tinder begins to smolder, gently blow to grow the flame, then add kindling.

-A well-prepared tinder bundle dramatically improves your chances of getting a flame quickly.
+A well-prepared tinder bundle of the right type of tinder dramatically improves your chances of getting a flame quickly.

 Limitations